-Larissa is currently the Digital Storytelling Fellow with Forge Project and Borderlands Curatorial Fellow with the Vera List Center for Art and Politics at the New School.
-She is also currently serving appointments on the Advisory Committee for the Museum of Indian Arts and Culture in Santa Fe, NM, the Advisory Council for the Snite Museum of Art at the University of Notre Dame, the Native American Alumni Board of Directors for the University of Notre Dame, and the Student and Emerging Professionals Committee for the College Art Association.
+Larissa is currently the Borderlands Curatorial Fellow with the Vera List Center for Art and Politics at the New School.
+She is also currently serving on the Advisory Council for the Raclin Murphy Museum of Art at the University of Notre Dame and the Artist Initiatives Committee with Creative Capital.

 Nez, Larissa.
-“We Are Alive: Restoring Meaning and Life to Navajo Weavings (Tentative Title),” In Horizons: Weaving Between the Lines with Diné Textiles, edited by Dr. Hadley Jensen.
+“Reuniting and Returning: Balancing our Universe through Weaving,” In Horizons: Weaving Between the Lines with Diné Textiles, edited by Dr. Hadley Jensen.
 Santa Fe, NM: Museum of Indian Arts and Culture and Museum of New Mexico Press, 2024.

 Nez, Larissa.
 “Indigenous Power in Public Places,” In Jaune Quick-To-See Smith: A Retrospective, edited by Beth Huseman.
 New York, NY: The Whitney Museum of American Art, 2023.